tidev/titanium-docs/docs/api/titanium/ui/listview.md

 ### Alloy example of <PullView> element

-The example below demonstrates how to use a `<PullView>` Alloy element.
+The example below demonstrates how to use a `<PullView/>` Alloy element.

     <!-- views/index.xml -->
     <Alloy>